BurntSushi/nakala/doc/PLAN.md

   (optionally) merged together.
 * Reading from a segment index also doesn't require synchronization, as once a segment index has been written, it is never modified again.
-* Reading/writing tombstones to segments needs no synchronization between the deletion status of each document is represented by a single byte.
+* Reading/writing tombstones to segments needs no synchronization because the deletion status of each document is represented by a single byte.
 So writing a tombstone always means writing the byte `0xFF`.
 Even if two processes race, it doesn't matter which wins, so long as `0xFF` gets written.